La Scala History, Family Crest & Coats of Arms

 The surname La Scala was first found in Florence (Italian: Firenze), originally the capital of Tuscany, then capital of the kingdom of Italy.
 On the River Arno there are numerous Florentine Churches, Museums, Galleries.
 It dates back to 313 A.D.
 The history is complex and turbulent.
 The de' Medici family are the notables.
 They were expelled in 1494 but they returned in 1512, out in 1527 and then returned.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the La Scala family
+Early History of the La Scala family

 This web page shows only a small excerpt of our La Scala research.
 Another 116 words (8 lines of text) covering the years 1457, 1672, 1404, 1359, 1475 and 1506 are included under the topic Early La Scala History in all our PDF Extended History products and printed products wherever possible.